 To get to Dharamsala, you will have to take a bus or flight from Delhi, or a bus or train to Pathankot in Punjab and then a bus from there to Dharamsala.
-To get to our camp office in Bhagsu, you can take a taxi from the Dharamsala bus stand, or if you're up for a nice 20-minute walk, get off at McLeod Ganj main square, and walk from there to Bhagsu.
 Our main office in lower Dharamsala is about a 20-min walk from the main Dharamsala bus stand.

 Limited internet access